Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between SATA and eSATA

-2. eSATA is much faster than and more reliable than SATA.
+2. eSATA is much faster and more reliable than SATA.

-3. SATA is used as a connector for internal devices only whereas an eSATA is used as a connector for external devices.
+3. SATA is a connector for internal devices only, whereas an eSATA is for external devices.

-4. The cable length of SATA is about 1m long whereas the cable length of an eSATA is about 2m long.
+4. The cable length of a SATA is about 1m long, whereas an eSATA is about 2m long.

 Difference Between SATA and eSATA